CSC-3380-Fall-2024/Where-to-Start/README.md

 ![Screenshot 2024-12-10 at 10 44 06 PM](https://github.com/user-attachments/assets/dd6de747-7ab6-4632-9782-aee745654985)

-13. Now in the `Register` page create an account by typing in an `email` and `password` into the text box
+13. Now in the `Register` page create an account by typing in an `email` and `password` into the text box (Password must be 6 character or more)

 ![Screenshot 2024-12-10 at 10 45 09 PM](https://github.com/user-attachments/assets/3510d9b1-2398-497d-8de4-a2fd941341e4)